 The recession began in the US, officially, in December of 2007.
-The usual definition of a recession is three consecutive quarters of declining Gross Domestic Product (GDP), but the official end of the recession was called to be in June 2009 by the official record keeper of recessions, the National Bureau of Economic Research's Business Cycle Dating Committee (Reddy, 2010).
+The official definition of a recession is three consecutive quarters of declining Gross Domestic Product (GDP).
 Figure 1 (Appendix) shows the US real GDP for the baby recession in 2001 and the real one in 2008-2009.
 This recession has been unlike any in decades.
 It has been broad based and affected most industries and regions.
 There was no place to hide from it, with most of the US and the world deeply bogged down in it (Economist, Jan.
 9, 2010; Pittenger, 2009, 2010).

-The good news is that that the economy has been growing with the best showing in the 4th quarter of 2009.
-But it has been slowing since, with GDP growth likely to drop to about 2% for the last two quarters of 2010 (Jones, 2010).
-The federal stimulus money that has added at least 1% but likely 2% or more to the GDP growth will be winding down and that could put at least as much of a drag on the economy as the boost it gave.
+The good news is that that the economy has been growing with the best showing in 4Q 2009.
+But it has been slowing since.
+With GDP growth likely to drop to about 2% for the last two quarters of 2010 (Jones, 2010).
+The federal stimulus money that has added at least 1% but likely 2% or more to the GDP growth, will be winding down and that could put at least as much of a drag on the economy as the boost it gave.
 Fortunately, Germany and France have already returned to positive growth, although that might be in jeopardy (Meier & Doyle, 2010).
-China continues a strong growth of about 10% (but with some organized slowdown to bring growth down to single digit).
+China continues a strong growth (but with a little be organized slowdown to bring their growth below 10%).